mark-hennessy/wanikani-japanese-font-enlarger/README.md

 I created this user script to make it easier to see the intricate details of unfamiliar kanji on low resolution screens.

 Feel free to use and edit this script locally.
-The script's default font size for Japanese text is 28px, but can easily be changed by editing the code.
+The script's default font size for Japanese text can easily be changed by editing the code.

 ## Optional Browser Extensions